sneakers-the-rat/infrastructure/_sections/2_8_wikis.md

 	- http://wiki.c2.com/?GoodStyle
 	- wikipedia split into talk pages, had a subtle  but extremely powerful effect on the document organization

-> I occasionally suggest how this site should be used.
-My GoodStyle suggestions have been here since the beginning and are linked from the edit page should anyone forget.
-I have done my best to discourage dialog [InFavorOfDissertation](http://wiki.c2.com/?InFavorOfDissertation) which offers a better fit to this medium.
-I've been overruled.
-I will continue to make small edits to pages for the sake of brevity. -- [WardCunningham](http://wiki.c2.com/?WardCunningham) {% cite C2wikiWikiHistory %}

 - everything2 as a transitional medium
 - struggled with cultures of wiki editing, deletists, etc.
 	- strugs http://wiki.c2.com/?WikiMindWipe